-earlier this week, a student of mine asked me to fix her phone screen, but the mission was a complete and utter failure. it would turn on, but the screen stayed black.
+a student of mine asked me to fix her phone screen, but the mission was a complete and utter failure. it would turn on, but the screen stayed black.

-“i’m so sad,” she said, streaking her finger down her face simulating a tear drop. her mother wouldn’t take her to the store until the weekend, and it was wednesday.
+“i’m so sad,” she said, streaking her finger down her face, simulating a tear drop. “my said she would take me on the weekend.”

 “i am, though. i’m not uploading pictures, i don’t have snapchat. i just sit in my room, and i don’t contribute anything.”

 suddenly, i felt like paul atreides from dune, drinking the water of life.